Examples of PTSD:

 The DSM is a manuscript used by professionals in the field of mental health.
-The DSM assists in patients diagnoses based on existing symptoms.
+The DSM describes patient diagnoses based on existing symptoms.
 Created in 1952, the DSM has undergone many revisions and additions based on new research and discoveries in modern medicine.
-While PTSD was not added to the DSM until 1980 in version DSM-III, symptoms experienced by those suffering with PTSD have been recorded for hundreds of years.
+While PTSD was not added to the DSM until 1980 in version DSM-III, symptoms experienced by those suffering from the symptoms have been recorded for hundreds of years.

-1952 – The DSM-I, developed by the American Psychiatric Association, was a tool assisting in the diagnosis of mental health disorders.
+The DSM-I, developed by the American Psychiatric Association, was a tool assisting in the diagnosis of mental health disorders.
 PTSD was not listed in this early version.
 In the DSM-I, the term gross stress reaction was used for people who displayed symptoms after a traumatic event.
 Common traumatic events in these early days of the DSM included being a victim of a disaster or participating in a war.
-The gross stress reaction diagnosis, however, did not account for long term symptoms of six months of more.
+The gross stress reaction diagnosis, however, did not account for long-term symptoms of six months or more.
 The diagnosis was then removed from the following DSM version.

 - Fear due to combat in the military,

 - Ganser’s Syndrome5 – Determined by incorrect responses to questions, in death sentence prison cases.